 “It was you who beat him, not Jenny.
 Why?”

 “She was my girlfriend.”

-The boy looked up in surprise, and then put his elbows on the table, forearms up, and rested his forehead on his palms so that his face was downwards.
-He was quiet for a minute and then he began speaking.
+The boy looked up in surprise, and then put his elbows on the table, forearms up and rested his forehead on his palms so that his face was downwards.
+He was quiet there for a minute and then he began speaking.

-It had been a long while since the last time Mr Jenkins had held a crying child to comfort it and the sensation came back to him, along with the memory of how protective he felt, how he radiated security to calm the child.
+It had been a long while since the last time he'd held a crying child to comfort it, and the sensation came back to him, along with the memory of how protective he felt, how he radiated security to calm the child.
 This felt a little different, the child in this case being several inches taller than him, but the protective instinct was still there.

 “Stevie, his name is?
 How is he now?”

 The boy shook his head.
 “I don't know.
 I've tried to see him, but I can't.
 I just can't.
 I beat him, what must he think of me now?
 I can't bear to think he might be afraid of me.
 If I see him and I see that fear, it would... it would break my heart.”

 Mr Jenkins quietly sipped his espresso macchiato.
 Something occurred to him.

 “Okay, Ray.
 Earlier you said Jenny 'was' your girlfriend.
 You didn't say she 'is' your girlfriend.
 But when you said Stevie 'was' your friend, you corrected yourself and said 'is' instead.
 Do you see the difference?”